-You have a DisplayPort 1.2-compatible graphics card with Multi-Stream Transport (MST) capabilities, and now you want to display the signal from your PC to multiple monitors.
-With the right accessory, this is a simple task.
+Your laptop or PC has a DisplayPort-compatible graphics card with Multi-Stream Transport (MST) support, and now you want to add multiple external monitors.
+With an MST Hub, this is a simple task.

 MST Hub Connector Types

 MST vs. SST Transport Modes